apache/incubator-taverna-site/content/community/edit.md

 ### Committing and publishing your changes
  * Tick `Quick Commit : [ ]` and click `Submit`
  ** You forgot the Quick Commit?
 No problem!
-Now click `[Commit]` followed by `Submit`.
+Now, click `[Commit]` followed by `Submit`.

- * Click `[View Staging Build]` to see if CMS has built your changes.
-Usually this is quite quick.
+ * Click `[View Staging Build]` to see if the CMS has built your changes.
+(Usually this is quite quick.)
 Refresh the page, as necessary, to make sure there are no "Current" or "Pending" jobs before you continue.

  * Click `[Staging]` to see the result of your change (and anyone else's at the same time) at the temporary